 4. Spend some alone time with yourself

-Finnish people prize privacy, and when you visit Lapland, that translates to time, space and quiet.
+Finnish people prize privacy, and when you visit, that translates to time, space and quiet.
 If you’re alone, this means you can be yourself, or even find yourself.
 If you’re with friends or family, it means intimacy, away from the throngs, whether you’re standing in a city square or enjoying the view from your lakeside cabin.
 Finnish respect for privacy is so great that world-famous celebrities often visit Lapland just to appreciate a few moments of solitude and relaxation.

 5. Minimize your footprint

 Traveling to Lapland in the summer can be one of the most sustainable trips you can take.
 First, summer is not the high season, so travel stresses resources and the environment significantly less than visiting during the high season.
-Take a direct flight to any of Lapland’s six airports–all Finnish airports are carbon neutral.
-Or fly to Helsinki, hop a low-emissions train ride to Rovaniemi, and then travel around Lapland using public transportation (or even electric vehicles).
+Take a direct flight to any of our six airports–all Finnish airports are carbon neutral.
+Or fly to Helsinki, hop a low-emissions train ride north.
+Travel around Lapland using public transportation (or even electric vehicles).
 Recycling is easy and convenient in Finland, vegetarian (or vegan) food is offered in most restaurants, and certified green accommodation can be found in destinations across Lapland.

 6. Sleep when you’re dead

-From mid-May until mid-August, the skies of Lapland stay lit all night long.
+From mid-May until mid-August, the skies of northern Scandinavia stay lit all night long.
 The Midnight Sun, a phenomena you can only experience near or above the Arctic Circle.* There’s a curious effect when the sun doesn’t set and night simply won’t fall.
 Energy seems to drift down from the blue sky, filling you with power.
 Sleep is the last thing on your mind at 2 am when you’re atop a fell with your friends, enjoying a sausage and a cool beverage.

 * Of course, if you travel to Antarctica in December, you can also see the Midnight Sun.
 Tell Him and the penguins Lapland says hello.